RaphGL/ElectronicsFromBasics/DC/chap2/6_nonlinear_conduction.typ

 For the benefit of the student, however, we will assume that resistances specified in example circuits are stable over a wide range of conditions unless otherwise specified.
 I just wanted to expose you to a little bit of the complexity of the real world, lest I give you the false impression that the whole of electrical phenomena could be summarized in a few simple equations.

-=== Review
+#core.review[
   - The resistance of most conductive materials is stable over a wide range of conditions, but this is not true of all materials.

   - Any function that can be plotted on a graph as a straight line is called a linear function.
 For circuits with stable resistances, the plot of current over voltage is linear (I=E/R).

   - In circuits where resistance varies with changes in either voltage or current, the plot of current over voltage will be nonlinear (not a straight line).

   - A varistor is a component that changes resistance with the amount of voltage impressed across it.
 With little voltage across it, its resistance is high.
 Then, at a certain "breakdown" or "firing" voltage, its resistance decreases dramatically.

   - Negative resistance is where the current through a component actually decreases as the applied voltage across it is increased.
-Some electron tubes and semiconductor diodes (most notably, the tetrode tube and the Esaki, or tunnel diode, respectively) exhibit negative resistance over a certain range of voltages.
+Some electron tubes and semiconductor diodes (most notably, the tetrode tube and the Esaki, or tunnel diode, respectively) exhibit negative resistance over a certain range of voltages.core.review[
+]